mTwR0/EVA/README.md

   - Stage 1: Description of the initial problem (eg "I lost my card").
   - Stage 2: The detailed conversation about the problem (eg "I last used it 2 days ago").
   - Stage 3: The last exchange of lines between the user and the chatbot.
-  - If the issue is not resolved after 4 interactions, this issue is considered unsolvable and the user input is replaced with a specific one to trigger a final response from the chatbot (eg "I want to speak to an employee responsible for the change personal data.").
+  - If the issue is not resolved after 4 interactions, this issue is considered unsolvable and the user input is replaced with a specific one to trigger a final response from the chatbot (eg "I want to speak to an employee responsible for personal data modifications.").
 - Various checks are implemented to ensure a consistent conversation flow:
   - If the user starts with an input that is similar to those in Stage 2, they are prompted to enter an input from Stage 1.
   - If the opening questions do not match any category, the user is guided to enter an appropriate opening question.